LearnToCode180/LearnToCode180/README.md

 ### Hello everybody 👋

 I'm Anas, I hold a research master's degree in "Information Systems and Intelligent Systems" from the National Institute of Statistics and Applied Economics in Rabat, Morocco (INSEA) 👨‍🎓.
 I am currently working as a Semantic Data Modeling Engineer at INRAE in Avignon, France within the AnaEE France research infrastructure.
 My role involves semantic data modeling for ecological data to ensure interoperability.
+This is done by managing the transformation of relational databases within diverse Information Systems into dynamic knowledge graphs.
+This process is founded on the utilization of the [OBOE ontology](https://bioportal.bioontology.org/ontologies/OBOE) from BioPortal.

 My field of interest are Natural Language Processing, Computational Linguistics, LLM, Knowledge Graphs, and Ontologies.